One Book: 1919

 Are Confederate Monuments History?
 Assessing the Lost Cause, Monuments, & Race (video)

 In recent years, a vigorous debate has occurred online and in the streets over the meaning of monuments to the Confederacy and its leaders during the American Civil War.
-In this presentation, Associate Professor of History Josh Fulton explores the Lost Cause movement and its efforts to reshape historical memory of the Confederacy and the Civil War through monuments and more.
+In this presentation, Associate Professor of History Josh Fulton explores the Lost Cause movement and its efforts to reshape historical memory of the Confederacy and the… Continue reading Are Confederate Monuments History?
+Assessing the Lost Cause, Monuments, & Race (video)

 The Bubonic Plague: The Ultimate Pandemic (video)